 He has testified before the United States Congress and works alongside that body, the US Senate, the White House, the US Department of Education and state departments of education, corporations, and school districts throughout the country to implement student-centered, personalized learning while helping to lead Future Ready Schools and Digital Learning Day.
 Murray serves as a regular conference keynote, was named the “2017 Education Thought Leader of the Year,” one of “20 to Watch” by NSBA in 2016, one of the top 20 thought leaders in education, and was named the “Education Policy Person of the Year” by the Academy of Arts and Sciences in 2015.
-His new book, Learning Transformed, co-authored with Eric Sheninger and published by ASCD, is available for pre-sale and ships at the end of May.
+His new book, Learning Transformed, co-authored with Eric Sheninger and published by ASCD, was released in June 2017.

 Thomas C. Murray